vitor-gercov/vitor-gercov/README.md

 ## Hi there, I'm Vitor 👋

-### I'm a Student 🤓, Developer 💻, Metalhead 🎸 and Gamer 🎮!!
+### I'm a Student 🤓 Developer 💻 Metalhead 🎸 and Gamer 🎮!!
 - ⌚ I'm 21 years old
 - 💻 I’m currently working with Typescript in Angular 11
+- 📖 I'm currently reading about clean code and clean archtecture
 - 📚 I'm currently learning NestJs
 - 🔥 I'm always getting better at everything I do!